f5devcentral/f5-hybrid-security-architectures/README.md

   * VOLT_API_P12_FILE: Your F5XC API certificate.
 Set this to api.p12 - Environment Variable
   * VES_P12_PASSWORD: Set this to the password you supplied when creating your F5 XC API key - Environment Variable
   * ssh_key: Your ssh key for access to created BIG-IP and compute assets - Terraform Variable
-  * admin_src_addr: The source address of your administrative workstation - Terraform Variable
+  * admin_src_addr: The source address and subnet in CIDR format of your administrative workstation - Terraform Variable

 ## GitHub